daweibai/PCBS-langevo/README.md

 It has four components:
 - a meaning space: a 5x5 table, the positions of which represents meaning.
 - a signal space: an ordered linear string of characters drawn from lower-case letters.
 The length limit for each string is 10 characters.
 - one adult and one learner within each iteration.
-There's only one transmission chain, that is, one single adult agent speaks to one learner.
+There's only one transmission chain, that is, one single adult agent speaks his grammar to one learner.
 Then the latter becomes an adult, and speaks to the next learner.

+The ILM works like any other iterated learning paradigm.
+The output of one agent is the input of the next.
+Then this process is repeated over multiple generations.
+To be more precise:

+produces 50 strings generated from